MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 ## How it works

-* There's no additional cost for enabling the policy.
+* There's no additional cost for enabling data availability.
 You're charged only once for the storage of data in your KQL database.

-When you **enable** data availability on your KQL database or table:
+When you **enable** data availability on:

+KQL Database:

 * Existing tables aren't affected.
 New tables are made available in OneLake.
+* The [Data retention policy](data-policies.md#data-retention-policy) of your KQL database is also applied to the data in OneLake.
+Data that's removed from your KQL database at the end of the retention period is also removed from OneLake.

+A specified table:

 * New data is made available in OneLake.
 * Existing data isn't backfilled.
 * Data can't be deleted, truncated, or purged.
 * Table schema can't be altered and the table can't be renamed.
-* The [Data retention policy](data-policies.md#data-retention-policy) of your KQL database is also applied on the delta tables.
-Data that's removed from your KQL database at the end of the retention period is also removed from the delta tables.

-When you **disable** data availability on your KQL database or table:
+When you **disable** data availability on:

+KQL Database:

 * Existing tables aren't affected.
 New tables won't be available in OneLake.

+A specified table:

 * New data isn't made available in OneLake.
 * Data can be deleted, truncated, or purged.
 * Table schema can be altered and the table can be renamed.